anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_4 title='Bootstrapping status handling' artwork-align="left"}

 The registrar-agent MUST provide the collected pledge voucher-status to the registrar.
-This status indicates the pledge could process the voucher successfully or not.
+This status indicates if the pledge could process the voucher successfully or not.

 If the TLS connection to the registrar was closed, the registrar-agent establishes a TLS connection with the registrar as stated in {{exchanges_uc2_2}}.